ryu1kn/multiline-string/README.md

 ## Usage

 By default, `multiline` detects indentation by looking at the first non-empty line.
-Notice that the first empty line is dropped from the output allowing you to start the first line with whatever indentation level you like.
+Notice that the first empty line is dropped from the output to let you to start the first line with the indentation level you like.

 ```js
 const multiline = require('multiline-string')()